 Hot Topics is governed by an Editorial Board consisting of ecologists from around Australia.

 The Contributor is expected to work with the ESA Hot Topics Editor and Working Group in order to produce a Hot Topic that is ready for publication and research to a level meeting the acceptable Hot Topic standard.

-If you have an idea for a Hot Topic, but are unsure on whether it fits the requetsed format, please email the Hot Topics Editor, Dale Nimmo (firstname.lastname@example.org) to develop the idea before your Hot Topic submitting below.
+If you have an idea for a Hot Topic, but are unsure whether it meets the requested format, please email the Hot Topics Editor, Dale Nimmo (firstname.lastname@example.org) to develop the idea before submitting your Hot Topic below.

-If you belive your Hot Topic is appropriate and ready for publication it can be uploaded directly via the form below.
+If you believe your Hot Topic is appropriate and ready for publication it can be uploaded directly via the form below.

 The Hot Topic cannot have been published elsewhere.
-It must be original to the Ecological Society.
+It must be original to the Ecological Society of Australia.
 Each Hot Topic will be assigned a DOI and the six most downloaded Hot Topics each year will be published in Austral Ecology.